This is the year where you shouldn’t ignore them… The Jordan CP3 12 performance review is here. Let’s get this rolling!

 Talking about how it did perform on the hardwood, you already know what Flyknit is bringing to the table: straight out of the box adaptive fit that follows your natural foot movements, but gives you containment in high-pressure areas if done right, and they definitely do fall into that list.
 Plus, breathability is just another great feature about it – a cherry on top if you say so.
 Whereas that suede leather is there to add some style point, maybe a bit of rigidity to the whole upper, and definitely some Jordan 13 vibes.

 That value for the money theme cares over on the cushion department as well, therefore, you’re getting a forefoot Zoom Air unit combined with a thin layer of what it seems to feel like an injected Phylon.
 So even the lightest players out there are going to have a chance to feel and enjoy that Air goodness.
 You know, rapid responsiveness, some pep in your step & premium court feel, all of that good stuff.

-The CP3 12 features a two-type herringbone traction pattern which stays in his true nature right in that colored section of the forefoot, but gradually starts to wave up as you go down the heel area.
-It’s a bit of unusual version of herringbone but, damn, that bite was as strong as Thanos snap, except it doesn’t kill anyone.
+The CP3 12 features a two-type herringbone traction pattern which stays in its true nature right in that colored section of the forefoot, but gradually starts to wave up as you go down the heel area.
+It’s a bit of an unusual version of herringbone but, damn, that bite was as strong as Thanos’ snap, except it doesn’t kill anyone.
 Well… Maybe your opponent’s ankles.